FBI chief known for judgment calls is done in by turmoil

 Share via Email

-WASHINGTON — There was a time when doing the right thing seemed pretty simple to James Comey, the FBI director whom President Donald Trump fired on Tuesday.
+WASHINGTON — There was a time when doing the right thing seemed pretty simple to James Comey, the FBI director whom President Donald Trump fired.

 "There's right, and there's wrong and it ain't hard to tell the difference," he once said flatly.